 In a normal, healthy dog, this cartilage allows the two bones to work together, helping your dog run and jump like normal.
 When this cartilage begins to wear down, however, they don't provide the necessary amount of cushion required for regular mobility.
 Even though arthritis is used a lot to describe this condition, it doesn't necessarily accurately represent the cause of the issue.
 All arthritis means is that the cartilage in your dog's joints is breaking down.

 This breakdown can occur from excessive stress on joints, like regular and intense exercise.
 Sometimes your dog will become sick, and a side effect of the sickness is damage to their joints.
 Other times they are born with defects that cause the joints to wear out the cartilage faster.
 While arthritis doesn't prevent your dog from being able to move, it can make it extremely painful for them.
 As a result, dogs with arthritis are likely to lay around and move less than they used to.

 Why Do Older Dogs Get Arthritis and Mobility Issues?

-Any dog can develop arthritis and other mobility issues, though it is much, much more common in aging pets.
+Any dog can develop arthritis and other mobility issues, though it is much, much more common in aging and senior pets.
 The reason is that it takes a significant amount of stress to break down the cartilage in your pet's joints.
 This kind of damage really can't happen overnight.
 Instead, it takes years and years for the damage to become severe enough to be labeled as arthritis.